-- (A) The Applicant must identify and notify all Neighborhood Organizations on record with the county or the state as of 30 days prior to the Full Application Delivery Date and whose boundaries include the proposed Development Site. - (B) The Applicant must list, in the certification form provided in the Application, all Neighborhood Organizations on record with the county or state as of 30 days prior to the Full Application Delivery Date and whose boundaries include the proposed Development Site as of the submission of the Application. - (2) Notification Recipients.
+- (A) The Applicant must identify and notify all Neighborhood Organizations on record with the county or the state whose boundaries include the proposed Development Site. - (B) The Applicant must list, in the certification form provided in the Application, all Neighborhood Organizations on record with the county or state whose boundaries include the proposed Development Site as of the submission of the Application. - (2) Notification Recipients.
 No later than the date the Application is submitted, notification must be sent to all of the persons or entities identified in subparagraphs (A) (H) of this paragraph.
 Developments located in an Extra Territorial Jurisdiction (ETJ) of a city are required to notify both city and county officials.
 The notifications may be sent by e-mail, fax or mail with return receipt requested or similar tracking mechanism in the format required in the Application Notification Template provided in the Application.
 Evidence of notification is required in the form of a certification provided in the Application.
 The Applicant is encouraged to retain proof of delivery in the event it is requested by the Department.
 Evidence of proof of delivery is demonstrated by a signed receipt for mail or courier delivery and confirmation of receipt by recipient for fax and e-mail.
 Officials to be notified are those officials in office at the time the Application is submitted.
 Note that between the time of pre-application (if made) and full Application, such officials may change and the boundaries of their jurisdictions may change.
 By way of example and not by way of limitation, events such as redistricting may cause changes which will necessitate additional notifications at full Application.
 Meetings and discussions do not constitute notification.
-Only a timely and compliant written notification to the correct person constitutes notification. - (A) Neighborhood Organizations on record with the state or county as of 30 days prior to the Full Application Delivery Date whose boundaries include the Development Site; - (B) Superintendent of the school district in which the Development Site is located; - (C) Presiding officer of the board of trustees of the school district in which the Development Site is located: - (D) Mayor of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (E) All elected members of the Governing Body of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (F) Presiding officer of the Governing Body of the county in which the Development Site is located; - (G) All elected members of the Governing Body of the county in which the Development Site is located; and - (H) State Senator and State Representative of the districts whose boundaries include the Development Site.
+Only a timely and compliant written notification to the correct person constitutes notification. - (A) Neighborhood Organizations on record with the state or county whose boundaries include the Development Site; - (B) Superintendent of the school district in which the Development Site is located; - (C) Presiding officer of the board of trustees of the school district in which the Development Site is located; - (D) Mayor of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (E) All elected members of the Governing Body of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (F) Presiding officer of the Governing Body of the county in which the Development Site is located; - (G) All elected members of the Governing Body of the county in which the Development Site is located; and - (H) State Senator and State Representative of the districts whose boundaries include the Development Site.